ahans30/Self-Tech-Blog/Condition-Number/README.md

 > A vanilla linear system is defined as $Ax = b$ with solution as $x = A^{-1}b$

 **In near-singularity matrix transformatiom, we have images (i.e. transformations) of $x$ and $y$ vectors very close to each other irrespective of how close they were in the original space.
-So, when we take a inverse of the matrix transformation, a small $\epsilon$ amount of noise can abruply change the preimage computation or inverse of matrix for solution of system.**
+So, when we take a inverse of the matrix transformation, a small $\eta$ amount of noise can abruply change the preimage computation or inverse of matrix for solution of system.**

 ## Let's see an example!